Gabriel-t-09/vix-vxn-regime-analysis/README.md

 - 1.5x exposure when the signal is active
 - 0.5x otherwise

-produces, in this simple implementation:
+produces, in this illustrative implementation:

-- similar long-term returns
+- broadly comparable long-term returns
 - materially lower drawdowns
 - better Sharpe and Sortino
 - significantly improved drawdown-adjusted performance